Rus501/Calculator/README.md

 Live -> https://rus501.github.io/Calculator <br>
 <br>
 Known bugs: <br>
-- After inserting a number pressing any operation button multiple times causes numbers to multiply indefinitely
+- After a number has been inserted pressing any operation button multiple times causes numbers to multiply indefinitely
 <br> <br>
 P.S.
 Used SASS for the first time